 - Follow the treatment plan recommended by your physician, or be accountable for your actions if you refuse treatment or do not follow instructions.

-- Follow hospital rules and regulation affecting patient care and treatment.
+- Follow hospital rules and regulations affecting patient care and treatment.

-- Be considerate and respectful of the property and right of other patient and hospital personnel.
+- Be considerate and respectful of the property and rights of other patients and hospital personnel.

 - Assure the prompt fulfillment of financial responsibilities related to your health care.

 Advance Directives are instructions (Living Will, Durable Power of Attorney for Health Care, or Do Not Resuscitate) stating your health care wishes as a patient in the event that you are unable to state them for yourself.
 Wood County Hospital can provide you with information about stating your right to make health care decisions, including your right to accept or reject medical care.
 If you have an Advance Directive, it is your responsibility to bring the document with you and submit it to the Registration Representative or nurse.